fde-capu/Philosophers/README.md

-- Since `kill` is used on `philo_three`, to properly `free` the allocated memory, `sigaction` was implemented to avoid leaks (`<signal.h>` is included).
+- Since `kill` is used on `philo_three`, to properly `free` the allocated memory, `sigaction` was implemented to avoid leaks (`<signal.h>` was already included).

-- When inspecting with Valgrind, notice that due to the slowness caused by the memory inspection, some synchronous events appear asynchronous, and even people may die during the delay (when normally would not).
-For these cases, try testing wieh extra `time_to_die`.
+- Time is registered in machine time.
+This means that one milisecond is however long the CPU thinks it is.
+When running under virtual machine or inspecting with Valgrind, notice that due to the slowness, this can be mostly perceived.

 #### Usage: